8 Developer notes

 Set GitHub Pages to docs folder.

-The .github/workflows/build.yaml is a GitHub Action to build the image with repo2docker-action.
+The .github/workflows/build.yaml is a GitHub Action to build the image.
 The GitHub Action builds the image and the URL will look like one of these

 ghcr.io/nmfs-opensci/repo-name/image-name:latest